ngrok/ngrok-docs/docs/guides/oidc-with-ngrok.md

     - oidc
 ---

-Modifying legacy applications to add support to a minimum of security such as authentication may be

-This guide will walk you through how to quickly add authentication to your application without code change.
+This guide will walk you through how to quickly add Basic authentication to your application without code change by using ngrok tunnels.

-ngrok provides a variety of authentication options such as Basic Authentication, OpenID Connect, or SAML.
+ngrok provides a variety of authentication options such as Basic Authentication, OpenID Connect, and SAML.

 ## OpenID Connect (OIDC) {#oidc}

-OpenID Connect (OIDC) is an open identity layer protocol built on top of OAuth 2.0.
-It allows applications to verify the identity of the end user and to obtain basic user profile information.
+OpenID Connect (OIDC) is an open identity layer protocol built on top of the OAuth 2.0 framework.
+It provides a secure and scalable identity layer for authentication and authorization.
+It leverages industry-standard encryption algorithms and token-based authentication, enhancing the overall security of the application.

-OpenID Connect brings to the table the concept of an **Identity Provider**, i.e. an external application that provides authentication services to relying applications.
+OIDC brings to the table the concept of an **Identity Provider**, i.e. an external application that provides authentication services to relying applications. ngrok integrates with a variety of them.
+For example, [Auth0](/integrations/auth0/), [Curity](/integrations/curity/), Facebook, [FusionAuth](/integrations/fusionauth/), Google, [JumpCloud](/integrations/jumpcloud/), LinkedIn, [MiniOrange](/integrations/miniorange/), [Okta](/integrations/okta/), [Wallix Trustelem](/integrations/trustelem/), and others.

+Applications can benefit from identity provider's features such as social login, multi-factor authentication, and other security-enchanced measures, to expand their options for user authentication.

-By adding OIDC support to your application you also enable the application to participate in the Single Sign-On provided by the identity provider.
+By adding OIDC support to your application you also enable the application to participate in the Single Sign-On (SSO) provided by the identity provider: users authenticate once and access multiple applications seamlessly.

+The OIDC widespread adoption and active developer community ensure continued support, updates, and security improvements, providing a standardized, secure, and flexible solution for protecting your application.

 ### Command line configuration